aldebaran/qibuild/doc/guide/using_toolchains.rst

 This will create a directory looking like:
 ``~/.local/share/qi/toolchains/linux32/``

-This is where every packages corresponding will be put. put.
+where every packages will be put.

 You can check that your toolchain has been created with: